New Edition!

 Knowing What You Own

 Many people, especially those doing basic estate planning, face no problem knowing what property they own.
 Often the major asset is a house; then there’s a car, some savings, perhaps stocks or other investments, and personal or household possessions, like jewelry or art.
-There may be other assets, such as any funds remaining in retirement accounts like an IRA or a 401(k) plan, where beneficiaries are named as part of the account.
+There might be other assets, such as any funds remaining in retirement accounts like an IRA or a 401(k) plan, where beneficiaries are named as part of the account.
 (Using retirement plans as estate planning devices is discussed in Chapter 8.)

 In the great majority of states, called “common law” states, your spouse has a legal right to inherit part of your property.
 In these states, laws protect a surviving spouse from being completely disinherited by the other spouse.
 If a spouse isn’t left at least the amount required by state statute— usually one-half of the deceased spouse’s property—the surviving spouse can claim that amount, no matter what the deceased spouse’s estate plan provided.
-In almost all common law states, a spouse can waive his or her statutory inheritance rights.
+In almost all common law states, a spouse can waive statutory inheritance rights.
 This can be done in a prenuptial agreement, or at any later time.

 Common Law and Community Property States

+Common law states are all states that aren’t community property states.
 Community property states are Arizona, California*, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington*, and Wisconsin.

 * Registered domestic partners are also covered by community property laws.